 Text copied to clipboard!

-• Can you discuss a challenging case you managed and the outcome?
+• Can you describe a challenging neonatal case you managed?

-• How do you handle communication with parents regarding their newborn's condition?
+• How do you handle communication with distressed families?

-• What strategies do you use to ensure compliance with healthcare regulations?
+• What strategies do you use to stay current with medical advancements?

-• What is your experience with neonatal research?
+• Can you describe your experience with neonatal transport?